 4.3.1 Data Preprocessing.
 We opt to use a minimal amount of preprocessing to avoid destroying data which might be useful for fingerprinting.
-On top of the band-pass filtering and phase synchronization performed by gr-iridium, we scale each waveform in the dataset so values range between -1 - j and 1 + j.
+On top of the band-pass filtering and phase synchronization performed by gr-iridium, we scale each waveform in the dataset so values range between -1 - i and 1 + i.
 This makes visualization easier, and removes magnitude as an additional factor the model needs to learn.
 We also remove all messages which do not decode as valid IRA messages - although this removes a large number of messages, it ensures that all data is labeled and eliminates the noisiest messages which do not properly decode.
-This leaves us with messages that are the most likely to contain meaningful identifying factors.